opencloud-eu/ios/SETUP.md

 NOTE: You must use the same "extension" on the certificates of the extensions (OpenCloudExtApp, OpenCloudExtAppFileProvider, OC-Share-Sheet)

-* Login at https://developer.apple.com/ as developer and there to to the Certificates section.
+* Login at https://developer.apple.com/ as developer and there to the Certificates section.
 * Create a Development Certificate for you (probably you got it one now)
 * Create an App Id for the main app.
 Ex: com.mywebpage.opencloud.ios
 * Create an AppGroup and add it too all the App Id.
 Must have the App Id than the main app but with the group.
 Ex: group.com.mywebpage.opencloud.ios